i23098/java-hangman/README.md

 ## DB

 Makes use of postgreSQL database.
+DB properties should be set in `db.properties` file (copy from `db.properties.example`).

 There are 3 scripts that get packed into `build/libs/db.zip`

 - `db.sql` Creates hangman database and hangman_user to access it.
 Should be executed as admin
 - `schema.sql` Creates database schema.
 Should be executed as hangman_user